 The Maximum Asset Test for Eligibility to Receive a Veterans Pension Benefit

-As a general rule, a veterans household assets cannot exceed $80,000 for a married couple, or $40,000 for a single person.
+As a rule, a veteran’s household assets cannot exceed $80,000 for a married couple, or $40,000 for a single person.
 But there is no specific dollar limit in the regulations.
 Veterans Service Representatives in the regional office are required to file paperwork justifying their decision if they allow assets greater than $40,000/ $80,000.
-Thus this amount has become a traditional ceiling.
+Thus, this amount has become a traditional ceiling.
 Concerning the asset test, the service representative is encouraged to analyze the veteran’s household needs for living expenses and maintenance and weigh those needs against assets that can be readily converted to cash and whether the income from that cash will cover the difference in the household income and the cost of medical care over the recipient’s remaining life span.

 In the end, the dollar value of allowable assets is a subjective decision made by a service representative.
-In certain cases a benefit award could be denied unless assets are proven to be below $20,000 or even $10,000.
+In certain cases, a benefit award could be denied unless assets are proven to be below $20,000 or even $10,000.

 A personal residence, a reasonable amount of land on which it sits, personal property and an automobile for personal use is exempted from the asset test.